 In 2004, Brian Ferschweiler was named Executive Director of the Blanchet House and help that position until 2013.
 During Brian’s nine plus years in that leadership position, the Blanchet House expanded the number of meals served, increased food donations to record levels and reached out and attracted many new volunteers.
 On May 1, 2014 the Board of directors welcomed Greg Baker as the new Executive Director of the Blanchet House of Hospitality.

 Today, Blanchet serves between 29,000 and 33,000 meals each month.
 In 2013 alone, 341, 557 meals were served to the hungry and homeless of Portland, making BHH one of the largest feeding sites in the State of Oregon.
 It has been estimated that since its inception, Blanchet has served over 15,000,000 meals to those in need.
-Besides the Executive Director, Blanchet employs a Building and Food Services Manager, Resident Program and Transitional Housing Manager, a Farm Manager, two full time case managers, and a full time executive assistant.
-In 2013 over 19000 volunteers devoted their time and talents to support the mission of the Blanchet House of Hospitality.
+Blanchet employs an Executive Director, a Development Director, a Communications Director, a Building and Food Services Manager, a Resident Program and Transitional Housing Manager, a Farm Manager, two full time case managers, and a full time executive assistant.
+In 2013 over 19,000 volunteers devoted their time and talents to support the mission of the Blanchet House of Hospitality.
 Many of those volunteers were high school students, learning at an early age the importance of service to others.

 If you are interested in learning more about the Blanchet House and its history, please contact Executive Director, Greg Baker at 503-241-4340 or email him at firstname.lastname@example.org.